-The new 2016 KS1 Maths SATs assessment consists of two separate papers.
+The 2017 KS1 Maths SATs assessment consists of two separate papers.

 Paper 1 is called the "Arithmetic" paper, it's worth 25 marks and it's timed at roughly 20 minutes.
 Within it are a series of simple mental arithmetic questions.
 Paper 2 is called the "Reasoning" paper, it's worth 35 marks and it's timed at roughly 35 minutes.
 Here children are tested on their interpretation and application of Maths to more problem based questions using a variety of question types including multiple choice and matching.
 Children are not allowed to use calculators in either of the tests.

 The 2017 KS1 SPaG test includes two papers: a spelling test followed by a separate grammar and puncuation test.
 Read More >>

 |Year||Paper 1 (Questions)||Paper 2 (Spelling)||Paper 2 (Teacher's Version)||Marking Scheme||Level Thresholds|

 The 2017 KS1 SPaG SATs assessment is modelled on past and future KS2 SATs SPaG papers with two distinct parts: A spelling test followed by a separate grammar and punctuation test.

 Part 1, the spelling test, is worth 10 marks and is a 15 minute assessment that's read aloud by their teacher.
 Whilst carefully listening to their teacher, pupils fill in blanks on an answer sheet by correctly spelling the missing 20 words.
 Part 2, the grammar and punctuation test is worth 20 marks and lasts roughly 20 minutes.
 This KS1 SPaG SATs test contains a number of questions to probe a Year 2 child's skills including: